Regional Intensive Care Nursery

 - Neonatologist, a pediatrician who specializes in the care of sick newborns

-- A nurse manager, who facilitates, evaluates and coordinates the daily operation of the RICN
+- A nurse manager, who facilitates, evaluates and coordinates the daily operation of the NICU

 - Certified Neonatal Nurse Practitioners (CRPN's), and Physician Assistants who coordinate and direct the care of infants under the supervision of the neonatologist